ACME Configuration#

 There is no need for HTTP-specific settings; instead, set In this example, the ACME client named Unlike the previous methods, this validation requires additional effort.
 The

-ACME server performs a standard HTTP validation or
+ACME server performs standard HTTP validation or

 DNS validation, but instead of interacting directly